 Mr. Weinberger is a past Chair of the Section of Antitrust and Unfair Competition Law, State Bar of California, and a past President of the Association of Business Trial Lawyers of Southern California.
 He has served as Program Chair for the State Bar Antitrust and Unfair Competition Section's annual Golden State Antitrust Institute, and the Association of Business Trial Lawyer's Annual Seminar.
 He has lectured on numerous panels, including CEB's annual Federal Practice Institute, the ABTL's Judicial College, the Golden State Institute Antitrust Seminar, the Conference Board Annual Antitrust Seminar, and the California State Court Appellate Judge's Conference, and the USC Intellectual Property Law Institute.

-Mr. Weinberger has been named in Best Lawyers of America, and as a Southern California Super Lawyer in the practice area of Antitrust Litigation, for a number of years.
-In 2016, the National Law Journal recognized him as an “Antitrust Trailblazer,” Benchmark Litigation as a Litigation Star in California in the areas of antitrust and intellectual property, and LMG Life Sciences as a Life Science Star in antitrust.
+Mr. Weinberger has been named in Best Lawyers of America, and as a Southern California Super Lawyer in the practice area of antitrust litigation, for a number of years.
+In 2016, he was recognized by the National Law Journal as an “Antitrust Trailblazer,” Benchmark Litigation as a Litigation Star in California in the areas of antitrust and intellectual property, and LMG Life Sciences as a Life Science Star in antitrust.
 LMG Life Sciences previously recognized Mr. Weinberger as a Life Science Star in litigation involving drug formulation and generic drugs.
 In 2011, he was recognized as a BTI Client Service All Star for outstanding client service, outstanding results and legal skills.
 Mr. Weinberger has been ranked repeatedly as a leading antitrust litigator by Chambers USA.

 - Represented AbbVie, Inc. in FTC v.
 Actavis, in which U.S. Supreme Court applied a rule of reason framework for so-called reverse payment pharmaceutical patent settlements, rejecting the FTC’s proposed rule of presumptive illegality.